Davidson4376/windows-uwp.fr-fr/windows-apps-src/monetize/manage-your-experiment.md

 ---
 author: Xansky
 Description: After you define your experiment in Partner Center and code your experiment in your app, you are ready to active your experiment and use Partner Center to review the results of your experiment.
-title: Gérer votre expérience dans l’espace partenaires ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mhopkins ms.date: 02/08/2017
+title: Gérer votre expérience dans l’Espace partenaires ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mhopkins ms.date: 02/08/2017